 Get Your Allergies under Control

 Another common cause of dark under-eye circles is allergies.
 Nasal congestion caused by allergies dilates the veins and increases the blood flow to the nose, which enlarges the blood vessels around the eyes and results in dark circles.
 Take antihistamines for seasonal allergies or go to the doctor and get tested for food allergies, so you will know which foods to reduce or avoid in your diet.
-The allergy may also be caused by a chemical or other type of irritant in your environment, which can also be tested by your doctor.
+The allergy may also be caused by a chemical or other types of irritant in your environment, which can also be tested by your doctor.

 Use a Cold Compress on Your Eyes